mitchwang422/hackernews/README.md

 # hakernews
-Practice and learning from The Road to learn React Thanks to the author - Robin Wieruch
+Practice and learning from The Road to learn React.
+Thanks to the author - Robin Wieruch